alexkachanov/simpleFIXClient/README.md

 # Simple FIX Client
+## Description
-Simple FIX client (simplefixclient.jar) that can be used to sent FIX messages to any FIX server.
+Simple FIX Client (simplefixclient.jar) that can be used to send FIX messages to any FIX server.

-Messages are controlled using Domain Specific Language (based on Groovy) in scenarios.
+Messages are controlled by scenarious using Domain Specific Language (based on Groovy).

-FIX communication is based on QuickFix/J open source library.
+FIX protocol communication is based on QuickFIX/J open source library.

 ## Requirements and dependencies
 Simple FIX Client requires Java 8.
 It is a Maven project (see pom.xml file) and depends on QuickFIX/J library ver.
 2.0.0.